Nutlope/covid-tracker/README.md

 1. Clone the github repo
 2. Run `npm install` in the terminal
 3. Run `npm start` to launch a local demo

+### Future Work
+- [ ] Replace Charts.js with something more attractive
+- [ ] Include additional insights
+- [ ] Implement a tooltip interactive chart of the US